-Article 1100096 FEI Veterinarians' Obligations
+Article 1096 FEI Veterinarians' Obligations

-- FEI Veterinarians include Permitted Treating Veterinarians (PTVs), and Official Veterinarians (OVs), Endurance Official Veterinarians (EOVs), Endurance Veterinary Treating Officials (EVTs), Testing Veterinarians, Measuring Veterinarians, Examining Veterinarians and National Head Veterinarians.
+- FEI Veterinarians include Permitted Treating Veterinarians (PTVs),Official Veterinarians (OVs), Endurance Official Veterinarians (EOVs), Endurance Veterinary Treating Officials (EVTOs), Testing Veterinarians, Measuring Veterinarians, Examining Veterinarians and National Head Veterinarians.
 Except for Course Veterinarians, all FEI Veterinarians must be listed by the FEI in either one of these categories. - 2.
-FEI Veterinarians must be able to understand and speak Englishhave an appropriate level of English, both written and spoken. - 3.
+FEI Veterinarians must have an appropriate level of English, both written and spoken. - 3.
 FEI Veterinarians must carry their FEI identification card at all times during Events and have it available for inspection. - 4.
-FEI VeterinariansAll PTVs and OVs must make their presence known to the Veterinary Commission/ Veterinary Delegate when working or officiating at FEI Events. - 5.
+FEI Veterinarians must make their presence known to the Veterinary Commission/ Veterinary Delegate when working or officiating at FEI Events. - 5.
 FEI Veterinarians must sign and conduct themselves in accordance with the appropriate Codex or Code of Conduct. - 6.
 FEI Veterinarians must comply with the promotion and status maintenance requirements set forth in the Education System for FEI Veterinarians.

-I. FEI VETERINARIANS' FUNCTIONS

-Article 1101097 Permitted Treating Veterinarians
+I. FEI VETERINARIANS' FUNCTIONS Article 1097 Permitted Treating Veterinarians